jumpinjackie/fdo/OpenSourceBuild__README.txt

      ** These variables are maintained in the setenvironment.sh script.

-     In order to build the FDO Python Wrappers.
-Build and install the FDO libraries.
+     In order to build the FDO Python Wrappers, build and install the FDO libraries.
 Once the install is complete, run the [FDO OpenSource]/Fdo/Python/build_linux.sh script.
-     The Python components wil be installed in /usr/local/fdo-3.3.0/lib
+     The Python components will be installed in /usr/local/fdo-3.3.0/lib

   8. NOTE: To run the unit test, you must set LD_LIBRARY_PATH as follows: